Using randomly generated unique ids has a lot of advantages over table based autonumbered fields.

 END

-RETURN guid[1 : pLength] !Return clipped id
+RETURN result[1 : pLength] !Return clipped ID

 In my laptop (modern i9) it creates one million guids in 1.1 seconds.
 The initial version used DECIMAL